Shell keep

+The shell keep of Cardiff Castle.
+The gate tower is a later addition.

-A shell keep is a style of medieval fortification, best described as a stone structure circling the top of a motte.
+A shell keep is a form of medieval fortification, best described as a stone structure encircling the top of a motte.

 In English castle morphology, shell keeps are perceived as the successors to motte-and-bailey castles, with the wooden fence around the top of the motte replaced by a stone wall.
-Castle engineers during the Norman period did not trust the motte to support the enormous weight of a stone keep.
+Castle engineers during the Norman period did not trust the motte to support the enormous weight of a stone tower keep (though this was occasionally attempted, as at Duffus Castle, Moray).
 A common solution to this problem was to replace the palisade with a stone wall and then build wooden buildings backing onto the inside of the wall.
-This construction was lighter than a keep and prevented the walls from being undermined, meaning they could be thinner and lighter.

 Examples

 A gazetteer compiled by archaeologist Robert Higham counted 21 shell keeps in England and Wales.
-Examples include the Round Tower at Windsor Castle and the majority were built in the 11th and 12th centuries.
+The majority were built in the 11th and 12th centuries.
+However, the form remained fashionable in Devon and particularly Cornwall into the later Middle Ages, with the shell keep-like castle at Restormel being built in the 1270s or '80s, and the keep at Totnes being rebuilt in the 14th century.
+Shell keeps are also occasionally seen in mainland Europe, as at Gisors and Leiden.

-Surviving English examples of shell keeps include:
+Surviving examples of shell keeps include: